Topic: Diet, Foods

 Can exercise be linked to GI symptoms such as diarrhea or heartburn?
 This article will help you understand how exercise and associated factors can influence the GI tract.

 A wide range of therapies have been used to control IBS symptoms including various medications, bulking agents and laxatives, and a myriad of lifestyle changes.
 Most individuals with IBS believe that their symptoms are related to the consumption of certain foods, but advice in this area has been conflicting and confusing and offered little relief for IBS sufferers.
-Our research team has developed a new dietary management approach – the Low FODMAP diet – to control symptoms associated with IBS.
-In Australia, the low FODMAP diet is increasingly being accepted as the primary management strategy for IBS, recently adopted by their National Therapeutic Guidelines.
+The authors' research team has developed a new dietary management approach in Australia – the Low FODMAP diet – to control symptoms associated with IBS.

 The treatment of patients with gastroparesis generally relies on dietary modifications, medications that enhance gastric emptying, and medications that reduce nausea and vominting.
 This article offers tips for overcoming nausea, vomiting, and stomach fullness using dietary measures.